Mayur-Wasnik/Birthday-Reminder/README.md

 # Birthday-Reminder
-A lazy program for reminder of birthdays
+A program for reminding birthdays